cristinaqc/md_pisa3_quinones/README.md

+# Author:

-Author: Cristinaqc
+Cristinaqc

+---

+# Description:

-Description: this is a set of .md files which serve as documentation for one of the subject's projects.
+This is a set of .md files which serve as documentation for one of the subject's projects.

 It contains the result of a research about sustainability and the 2030 agenda.